Nursing Homes: Change of Ownership Application Process

 Applying for ownership

 Under Wis.
 Stat. §§ 50.03(3)(b) and (13)(a), the new owner of a nursing home must notify DHS of the planned transfer of ownership.
-The owner must apply for a new license at least 30 days before transfer of ownership.
 To ensure the owner can provide proper care for residents, DHS will conduct a review.
 We can take up to 60 days to conduct a review and issue or deny a license.

-When applying for ownership, be sure to submit all the required documents.
-To avoid delays, submit your application 60 to 90 days before the license transfer date.
+Be sure to submit all the required documents when applying for ownership.
+Submit your application 60 to 90 days before the license transfer date to avoid delays.

-After receiving the application and all required forms, the Bureau of Nursing Home Resident Care will review it (Wis.
+After receiving the application and all required forms, the Bureau of Nursing Home Resident Care (BNHRC) will review it (Wis.
 Admin.
 Code § DHS 132.14).
-DHS also reviews:

 Note: A completed application must include all required documents.
 Inaccurate or incomplete information may result in delays.
 The 60-day DHS review period begins when all documentation is received.